 Exceptional Assurance Leave for persons in the UK

 Migrants who are unable to leave the UK can apply to regularise their stay.
-If they want to leave the UK but cannot do so, and have a visa that expires by 30 June 2021, they can apply for exceptional assurance.
+If they want to leave the UK but cannot do so, and have a visa that expires before 30 September 2021, they can apply for “exceptional assurance”.

 The exceptional assurance permission does not grant a person leave to stay in the UK.
 However, it will serve as short-term protection against any adverse action or consequences after your leave has expired.